tllester1/baseball_payroll_wins_capstone/README.md

 - How has league spending changed over time?
 - Does a higher payroll actually lead to more wins?
 - Which teams use their payroll most efficiently?
-- How might spending affect fan engagement and attendance? *(planned for future analysis)*
+- How might spending affect fan engagement and attendance?

 ---